pascal-fb-martin/pidcc/README.md

 ```
 debug [0|1]
 ```
 Enable or disable debug output.
 Without parameter, debug output is enabled.
-Any debug output line stats with character `$`.
+Any debug output line starts with character `$`.

 ```
 silent [0|1]